Health Savings Account

 Medical Expenses

-You can use your HSA for your medical, dental, and vision out-of-pocket expenses.
+The HSA can be used for qualified medical, dental, and vision out-of-pocket expenses.

 Eligible Expenses Catalog